nsidc/search-solr/README.md

 Dependencies are defined in the CI configuration and should be available upon machine provision.

 ## Non-NSIDC
-When using outside of the NSIDC environment, the confgiruation that would normally be applied via the configuration in puppet/* will not be applied, and solr will not be setup to run.
+When using outside of the NSIDC environment, the configuration that would normally be applied via the configuration in puppet/* will not be applied, and solr will not be setup to run.